Peuserik/hdw-rtmp/kubernetes/kubernetes.md

 Please be aware that this is not for production in any kind.
 IF you look for a real scaling and more secure solution please take a look at push and pull [directives](https://github.com/arut/nginx-rtmp-module/wiki/Directives) from the rtmp module.

 ---
+## Create secret

+We need the fullchain, the private key and dhparams in pem format. store them in a directory called tls and create a secret out of it

+`kubectl create secret generic --namespace rtmp tls-certs --from-file=tls/`

 ## Simple deploy